totekits/odin-calculator/README.md

     - create functions for add, subtract, multiply, divide
     - create variables for first number, second number, operator
     - create a function called 'operate' that takes two numbers and an operator, and calls one of the above functions on the numbers
+    - create a function that populates the display when buttons are clicked
 4. Make it look nice